-The rotator cuff is a group of muscles and tendons that surround the shoulder joint, keeping the head of the upper arm bone firmly within the shallow socket of the shoulder.
+The rotator cuff is a group of muscles and tendons that surround the shoulder joint.
+These muscles keep the ball of the upper arm bone firmly within the shallow socket of the shoulder.
 A rotator cuff injury can cause a dull ache in the shoulder that worsens at night.

 Rotator cuff injuries are common and increase with age.
 These injuries may occur earlier in people who have jobs that require repeatedly performing overhead motions, such as painters and carpenters.